davidruvolo51/shinyAppTutorials/README.md

 ## Motivation

-In my early days of learning shiny, I kept a document of all my tips and tricks.
+In my early days of learning shiny, I kept a document of tips and tricks.
 It worked nicely, but it quickly became too cluttered and scattered.
 I decided to create this project to organize the material in to a series of practical examples and to make it available for the wider R community.

-My interests are in web accessibility, data visualization and communication of results, and good design practices.
-Many of these tutorials focus heavily on HTML, CSS, and JavaScript, but I will try to keep things simple and provide links for further reading.
-Suggestions, comments, ideas for improvement are always welcome!
+I am interested in web accessibility, data visualization and the communication of results, and good design practices.
+Many of the examples that I developed rely heavily on HTML, CSS, and JavaScript methods.
+I will try to keep things simple and provide links for further reading.

+Suggestions for improvement are always welcome!

 ## Tutorials

+For a complete list of examples, see: *INSERT LINK HERE*

 I plan on developing a new Shiny app every now and then.
-Checkout the issues label `Tutorial Ideas` for examples that I'm currently developing.
-If you have an idea, feel free to open a new issue.
+Checkout the issues label `Tutorial Ideas` for examples that I'm currently developing or planning.
+New ideas are also welcome!

-All *live* examples can be found in the [Available Tutorials](#available-tutorials) table.
-The *archived* example apps listed in the [Archived Tutorials](#archived-tutorials) section.
-These examples still work, but the methods are outdated or the example was replaced by a newer one.
+There are two types of examples: available and archived. *Available* examples are regularly maintained and updated.
+The *archived* examples still work, but the methods are outdated or the example was replaced by a newer one.

 ### Cloning Tutorials